mattmontgomery/wasatch.soccer/README.md

 - /frontend/.env.default > /frontend/.env
 - /backend/.env.example > /backend/.env

-If you'd like to change theme colors, that's easy, too.
+If you'd like to change your favicon, that's easy, too.
+But it's not automatic ... yet.

-- /frontend/src/app/globals.css
 - /frontend/public/\*(png|webmanifest)

 Given those constraints above, I'd recommend a fork if you're looking to run this, but I will